b-vitali/Dockers/README.md

 To use this python package you call `manim [OPTIONS] MyFile.py`

-If you want to make a `Slides.html` you can run `manim-slide render MyFile.py Presentation` and then `manim-slide converter Presentation Slides.html`
+If you want to make a `ConvertExample.html` you can run

+`manim-slide render ConvertExample.py` and then

+`manim-slide converter ConvertExample ConvertExample.html`

+This will create a presentation in html format to be open in most browsers

 </details>